So, how do you score 6 in a row in Sequence?

 One rule in Sequence states you cannot remove a chip that is part of a sequence.

-Now, if you imagine that a player has made a sequence with a row of 6 chips.
+Now, if you imagine for a moment that a player has made a sequence with a row of 6 chips.
 The opponent decides that removing one of the end chips will benefit their game.
 An argument breaks out because the player who laid the sequence says it was part of the sequence (even if it wasn’t)!

 Legitimate Sequences sharing a chip